 When Joseph was 17, he had two God-given dreams that changed his life.
 They showed that he would have a great future.

-In the first dream, Joseph and his eleven brothers were harvesting grains.
+In the first dream, Joseph and his 11 brothers were harvesting grain.
 Suddenly, his brothers’ bundles bowed down to his bundle of grain.
-This meant he was going to reign over his brothers someday (Genesis 37:7,8).
+This meant he was going to reign over his brothers someday (Genesis 37:7–8).

-In his second dream, he saw the sun, moon, and eleven stars bow down to him.
-Again, this meant that each member of his family would bow in submission to him in future (Genesis 37:9,10).
+In his second dream, he saw the sun, moon, and 11 stars bow down to him.
+Again, this meant that each member of his family would bow in submission to him in the future (Genesis 37:9–10).

 (And you can imagine that they didn’t take too kindly to this information when he told it to them…)